 How to Clarify

-Unclear language is said to die as soon as it is spoken since it fails to be understood by those that hear it.
-Since many of these ideas of philosophy (e.g., person, free will, object) are unclear, one of the goals of philosophers is to clarifying their terms as much as possible.
-In clarifying an idea, philosophers generally try to (1) make the idea more understandable or (2) make it more precise (or both).
+Since many of our ideas (e.g., person, free will, beauty) are unclear, one goal of writing is to clarify the language we use.
+In clarifying an idea, we generally try to (1) make the idea more understandable or (2) make it more precise (or both).

 Methods of Clarification